mkalpha/hexonics-blog-service/README.md

 ## Routes & Thunder Client

-A list of all available endpoints are store in the `/thunder-tests` directory. and are available as a collection using the `thunder client` vs code extension.
+A list of all available endpoints are stored in the `/thunder-tests` directory. and are available as a collection using the `thunder client` vs code extension.

 Install the [Thunder Client extenstion](https://github.com/rangav/thunder-client-support).